mithril9/tagnet/README.md

 # Tagnet

 This repository contains code for a recent Pytorch reimplementation of the neural network supertagger described in the ACL 2019 paper [Wide-Coverage Neural A* Parsing for Minimalist Grammars](https://www.aclweb.org/anthology/P19-1238.pdf).
 The supertagger can be used for any sequential token classification task, including part of speech tagging, named entity tagging, or supertagging.
 The supertagger uses both character and word level bi-LSTMs and optionally uses bert word embeddings.
-Please direct any questions about the code in this repo to John Torr (john.torr@cantab.net).
+Please direct questions about the code in this repo to John Torr (john.torr@cantab.net).

 ## Performance